On Quinn Christopherson's debut album, stories of growth emerge in monumental details

 For Quinn Christopherson, storytelling is something of a family affair.
 The musician, who grew up in Anchorage, Alaska, attributes his knack for it to his heritage: His mother is Ahtna Athabascan and his father is Iñupiat, and Christopherson says telling stories is central to his family's traditions.
 He started writing a lot of poems as a kid; at 20, his dad bought him a guitar and he began writing songs.
 But really, he says, he traces it back to his grandmother.
 "My grandma would tell us stories, and sometimes they would be so short," he once said in an interview.
 "She would almost say nothing, but we got a whole world view out of, like, five words."

 The first song I ever heard of Christopherson's was, in fact, a tribute to his grandmother: "Mary Alee," a sweet, moving folk song he entered into the 2018 Tiny Desk Contest.
 As it turns out, he's a keen inheritor of her impressive economy of language.
-On Write Your Name In Pink, his debut album, collections of charming details — childhood friends, hole-in-the-wall bars, a father-daughter bowling league — thread together to reveal moving, complicated stories of growth, pain and possibility.
+On Write Your Name In Pink collections of charming details — childhood friends, hole-in-the-wall bars, a father-daughter bowling league — thread together to reveal moving, complicated stories of growth, pain and possibility.

 Christopherson got sober when he was 23, though that led to a new kind of emotional crisis, a flooding back of emotions that drinking had helped him numb.
 He thought a lot about his relationship with his mother and the impact her addiction had on both of them — how it had, as he put it, "ruined both our lives at the time."
 He wrote a lot of angry, resentful songs during that time; eventually, though, his feelings started to evolve.
 "I finally realized my mother had been through a lifetime of trauma before she put me through mine," he said in a TEDx talk about his songwriting.
 He explains that shift plainly, but it's no small task; to really internalize that truth takes an astonishing slog through the muck of emotional growth, and there's evidence of that painful process in many of these songs.
 "Neighborhood," a poignant track on Write Your Name In Pink about his childhood, is a result of that period of reevaluation.
 "I was waiting around / As children do," he sings to his mother over minimal synth chords, "Never knew what I would eat for dinner / I never found out what was eating at you."
 His heart breaks for her, but also for his younger self, holding onto the memories of neighborhood bike rides to preserve some sense of normalcy.